 - The importance of repairing and empathizing with others.

-Feeling-Breaks allows for just that.
-Once we do sit with the emotion, the need to suppress or the need to explode fade away, as does much the “acting-out” behaviors.
+Feeling-Breaks allow for just that.
+Once we sit with the emotion, the need to suppress or explode fades away, as does much of the “acting-out” behaviors.

 When we talk about our feelings, they become less overwhelming, less upsetting, and less scary.Mr.
 Rodgers